snufa/snufa.github.io/2022/abstracts/corinne-teeter-deriving.md

 1	Bellec, G. et al. A solution to the learning dilemma for recurrent networks of spiking neurons.
 Nature Communications 11, 3625, doi:10.1038/s41467-020-17236-y (2020).

+### Funding

+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology & Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration under contract DE-NA0003525.